Or so a pious tradition has it.

 And that, in turn, brings us back to that gaggle of nobodies in the early first century A.D. and what happened to them.

-What happened to them was the ‘Easter Effect’.
+What happened to them was the Resurrection Effect, called by some the ‘Easter Effect’.

 There is no accounting for the rise of Christianity without weighing the revolutionary effect on those nobodies of what they called “the Resurrection”: their encounter with the one whom they embraced as the Risen Lord, whom they first knew as the itinerant Jewish rabbi, Jesus of Nazareth, and who died an agonizing and shameful death on a Roman cross outside Jerusalem.